-In addition, students may elect a multidisciplinary program that crosses departmental lines and emphasizes the application of electrical engineering and systems theory to complex problems involving the interaction of engineer-ing systems and technology with social, economic and environmental processes.
+In addition, students may elect a multidisciplinary program that crosses departmental lines and emphasizes the application of electrical engineering and systems theory to complex problems involving the interaction of engineering systems and technology with social, economic and environmental processes.

 Admission Requirements.
 Admission to the Graduate College, as described under "General Regulations" in the "Graduate College" section of the Catalog is the first step for those students proceeding toward advanced degrees.
-Graduation with high scholastic performance from an electrical engineering curriculum accredited by the Accreditation Board for Engineering and Technology qualifies the student for admission to the School of Electrical and Computer Engineering as a candidate for the advanced degrees offered.
+Graduation with high scholastic performance from an electrical engineering curriculum accredited by the ABET qualifies the student for admission to the School of Electrical and Computer Engineering as a candidate for the advanced degrees offered.
 Additionally a cumulative score of 1200 or greater on the GRE is required.